-- Pregnant women (partially including female workers who is within one year after childbirth, and in such case, hereinafter referred to as "expectant or postpartum mothers") can apply for the following: - i.
-Transfer to other, light activities (only during the pregnancy period) - ii.
-Keeping her working hours on legal working hours per week or per day basis (including when an irregular working hour system is adapted)(for expectant and nursing mothers)
+- Pregnant women (partially including female workers who are within one year after childbirth, and in such case, hereinafter referred to as "expectant or postpartum mothers") can apply for the following: - i.
+Transfer to other, light operations (only during the pregnancy period) - ii.
+Keeping her working hours on legal working hours per week or per day basis (including when an irregular working hour system is adapted) (for expectant or postpartum mothers) - iii.
+Exemption from overtime work, holiday work or midnight work (for expectant or postpartum mothers)

-\Employers have to take the following measures:
+Employers have to take the following measures:

 - i.
-Securing the time for receiving the health guidance and medical examinations prescribed in the Maternal and Child Health Act - ii.
-If a female worker receives instructions from a doctor or a midwife, take necessary measures such as changing her working hours or reducing her work so that she can follow the instructions
+Guarantee the time for health guidance and medical examinations to expectant or postpartum mothers - ii.
+If a female worker receives instructions from a doctor or a midwife, take necessary measures such as changing her working hours or reducing her workload so that she can follow the instructions - If you receive instruction from a doctor or midwife, please submit the Maternal Health Management and Guidance Card to your company.